 Our local strength, knowledge, and relationships, coupled with our world-class expertise, have allowed us to go anywhere to meet our clients' needs in more creative and personalized ways.
 With a long-term commitment to the people and places we serve, Stantec has the unique ability to connect to projects on a personal level and advance the quality of life in communities across the globe.
 Stantec.com

 The Garden Club Council of Winston-Salem and Forsyth County

-Two of our largest fundraisers will be this spring.
-The Annual Plant Sale, held at the Barn at the Dixie Classic Fairgrounds, is on April 21.
+One of our primary fundraisers, The Annual Plant Sale, will be held at the Barn at the Dixie Classic Fairgrounds on April 27.
 Community gardeners have the opportunity to purchase wonderful plant material from club members’ personal gardens.
-A Tour of Gardens 2018 – “Cultivating Community” will take place on Saturday, April 28.
-This year’s tour includes 15 unique gardens including historic adaptations, farm to table, contemporary, traditional, and classic revival to enjoy.
 Come see what the Garden Club Council is doing to help support educational events and environmental focus like Forsyth Creek Week.
 Visit www.gardenclubcouncil.org for more information on our mission, fundraising efforts, events, and grants.

 Become a Partner

 If you would like to partner with us, fill out the form below and one of our staff members will get back to you.